MasterDevs/CoolWhip/README.md

 # CoolWhip
-The coolest way to whip out NuGet releases from GitHub and Travis-CI
+The coolest way to whip out NuGet releases from GitHub and [AppVeyor](http://www.appveyor.com/)